Driving Offences You Didn't Know Were Illegal

 There’s no excuse for breaking the law on the road of course, and the rules are there to keep us all safe, but that doesn’t mean we necessarily all know ALL of them.

-If you don’t know something that you’re doing is illegal, you’re running the risk of being caught doing it and receiving a fine and points on your licence, so we’ve found five driving offences that you might not know were actually offences:
+If you don’t know something that you’re doing is illegal, you’re running the risk of being caught doing it and receiving a fine and points on your licence, so we’ve found five driving offences and penalties that you might not know were actually offences:

 Flashing your lights to give way to another driver